 Four-Star Distinction for Ninth Year!

-In its November 2014 issue, Library Journal announced its seventh round of national library ratings.
+In its November 2015 issue, Library Journal announced its eighth round of national library ratings.
 Once again the Northport-East Northport Public Library was ranked among the nation’s top public libraries and named a "four-star library" among "America’s Star Libraries."

 Libraries Receive Top Grades*